triggerdotdev/examples/building-effective-agents/README.md

 ## About the project

-- This is a basic Node.js project, so it doesn't include any UI.
+- This is a basic Node.js project, so doesn't include any UI.
 - Each of the different AI agent patterns is implemented as a [Trigger.dev](https://cloud.trigger.dev) task.
 - The [AI SDK](https://sdk.vercel.ai/docs/introduction) is used to work with OpenAI models.